Oklahoma Department of Human Services: Scope and goals

 The Department of Human Services provides a number of assistance programs to help Oklahomans by administering federal programs for food benefits and Temporary Assistance for Needy Families; and the state's child welfare, developmental disabilities, aging, adult protective, and child support systems; and child care assistance, licensing and monitoring.
 The agency also handles applications and eligibility for ABD Sooner Care, the state's Medicaid program offering health care to aged, blind, or disabled individuals with low incomes.

 Organization

 The growth of the Department of Human Services has created a complex organization that includes agency leaders, division directors and county offices in each of Oklahoma's 77 counties.

 Leadership

 The state agency is led by the Oklahoma Secretary of Health and Human Services and day-to-day operations are administered by an agency director.
-Under Governor of Oklahoma Kevin Stitt, the Secretary is Justin Brown, and Justin Brown is also serving as agency Director.
+Under Governor of Oklahoma Kevin Stitt, the Secretary is Dr. Deborah Shropshire, and Dr. Deborah Shropshire is also serving as agency Director.